 Make sure to use glue which achieves high stabilities very quickly and has rigid glue joints.
 For instance, the product Multi-Coll of the company Wulff or the product UZ 88 New of the company Uzin would be suitable.
 For the application of the glue we recommend to use a screed with B1 dents or larger.
 After the gluing do not use a hammer or similar metal instrument for rubbing down.
 The friction heat generated could lead to bright patches that cannot be removed.

 Trimming run edges in the case of tufted one-colour cut-pile and looped carpetings

-The trimming of the run edges is always renommendable.
-They are double-cut along a rail in the pile direction.
+The trimming of the run edges is always required.
+Depending on the pattern, at least 4 cm must be cut off.
 In the case of cut-pile and looped carpetings, the run edges have to be cut, if possible, along the tuft channel, each run separately, using a special pile channel cutter or hooked knife.
 No perfect seam cut along the web can be made with the articles that are tufted on a stitch racking device.
 Once the two runs have been cut to the exact dimensions, the carpetings can be folded back and glued (see the section on glueing individual runs).

 In the case of looped carpeting, the edges must be additionally reinforced with a colourless fixative near seams, rails, power supply units and adjoining stone floors etc.

 The trimming the run edges is essential in principle.
 The selvedges have tuft lines made up of different-coloured yarn.
 When the runs are laid out, two edges of the same colour should never be laid side by side, as otherwise the pile direction will not coincide.
 Each run edge is cut along this tuft line.
 Please make sure that the light-coloured binding thread and the filling warp are neither trimmed nor cut at the run edge.
 If a hooked knife is used, we recommend that you cut from the rear along the tuft line.
 The tuft line forming the pattern must never be cut or trimmed.